"I have no technical ability. And I know nothing about music."

 Twenty years after Cash, in 2013, Kanye flew Rubin in fifteen days before the deadline for Yeezus.
 The tracks were dense, over-produced, overthought.
 Rubin listened once and told him to throw most of it out.
 They stripped the record in two weeks to the spare, abrasive thing it became.
 Subtraction in its most extreme public form — a Four telling a Three that the song he had made was not the song he meant.

-It's also the reason his fingerprints sit in four different eras of popular music — rap in the eighties, country in the nineties, rock in the two-thousands, pop in the twenty-tens — with no stylistic thread connecting them except his refusal to add anything the song didn't need.
-Longevity that long, across that many genres, is not a skill.
+The through-line across four decades — American Recordings, Wildflowers, Reign in Blood, the Chili Peppers' Blood Sugar Sex Magik, the ballads on 21, Cash's "Hurt" — isn't a sound.
+It's a direction: less.
+Most producers build.
+Rubin removes.
+The fingerprints sit in four different eras of popular music — rap in the eighties, country in the nineties, rock in the two-thousands, pop in the twenty-tens — with no stylistic thread connecting them except a refusal to add what the song didn't need.
+Longevity that long, across that many genres, isn't a skill.
 It's a posture.

 Shangri-La, the body, and The Creative Act